 The eye specialist may order tests, including:

-There's no treatment to cure retinitis pigmentosa or bring back lost vision.
+Treatment to cure retinitis pigmentosa or bring back lost vision is limited.
+Genetic therapy can help with retinitis pigmentosa caused by a gene defect (RPE65).
 In some cases, diet changes and vitamins can slow the loss of vision a little.
 Doctors may recommend that kids with RP wear sunglasses to avoid bright sunlight when outdoors.

-If kids with RP have other eye problems that can make their vision worse (such as cataracts or swelling), those can be treated.
+If kids with RP have other eye problems that can make their vision worse (such as refractive error, astigmatism, cataracts, or retinal swelling), those can be treated.

 If your child has retinitis pigmentosa, talk with a genetic counselor to find out: